Classic Camp Activities

 Working in the blacksmith shop requires proper clothing.
 Campers need to wear bluejeans and closed toe shoes.
 Due to sparks, shirts and pants need to be 100% cotton – no synthetic clothing.
 Sandals or crocs are not permitted.

 The F.A.R.M. stands for Food, Animals, Repurposing, and Manpower, all of which boys learn about in this activity.
-You will have the chance to plant and harvest vegetables from our 15 raised beds, grow herbs and flowers, and care for our dozens of chickens and two American Guinea Hogs (Wilma and Marvin!).
+You will have the chance to plant and harvest vegetables from our 15 raised beds, grow herbs and flowers, and care for our dozens of chickens.
 At the F.A.R.M., boys gain a better understanding of their footprint, as well as the importance of their influence on the environment.
 Boys can experience a sample of this sustainable living culture during our activities, including learning about composting, recycling, planting, and chickens.

 Campers participate in projects, such as constructing habitats for the farm animals or planting new crops, and learn transferable skills that can be used in their everyday lives.
 Through the F.A.R.M., our goal is to strengthen the connection boys have with food and nature.